How this guide compares to other ferry coverage

 • Speedboat 12:00

-The fastest way to handle this leg: buy a ticket from an operator that includes a shuttle bus.
+The fastest way to handle this leg is buying a ticket from an operator that includes a shuttle bus.
 Seatran, Raja Ferry, and Lomprayah all offer land transfers as part of their ticket price (operator schedule, 2026).
 The bus departs from the operator’s town office and connects directly with your sailing.
 Check current ferry times and combined tickets →

-If you’re arriving by train, note that the train stops at Phun Phin station (พุนพิน), not Surat Thani city centre.
-The two are 14 kilometres apart.
+If you’re arriving by train, note that the train stops at Phun Phin station (พุนพิน), not Surat Thani city center.
+The two are 14 kilometers apart.
 From Phun Phin, operator shuttle buses run to Donsak.
 Buy the combined ticket before you travel or at the station exit.
 Allow 3 hours from train arrival to being on the ferry.

 Ferry operators, prices, and journey times

-Raja Ferry 1.5 to 2 hrs (Raja Ferry) $4 to $8 Lipa Noi Pier Cheapest.
+• Raja Ferry: Journey: 1.5 to 2 hrs (Raja Ferry); Fare (USD): $4 to $8; Arrives at: Lipa Noi Pier; Notes: Cheapest.
 West coast arrival, further from beaches

 Ferries run 06:00 to 18:00 daily with around 13 sailings across all three operators (verified by SHA Thailand editorial, April 2026).
 There’s no overnight ferry on this route.
 Night boats from Surat Thani go to Koh Tao (เกาะเต้าเปลือย) and Koh Phangan (เกาะพะงัน), not Samui.
 If you arrive in Surat Thani after 17:00, you’re staying the night and catching the morning boat.